fantastizeey1/Github-User-Search/README.md

 - Handles the state and functionality of the light/dark theme toggle.
 - Saves the user's theme preference in local storage.
+- Automatically applies the theme based on the user's system preferences.

 ## API Integration